h8gi/wails-sveltekit-template/README.md

 ## About

-This is the official Wails Svelte-TS template.
+This is the Wails SvelteKit template.

 ## Live Development